Prismatic Dieudonn\'e theory

 \subsection{Comparison with former constructions}

-In this section we prove a comparison of the filtered prismatic Dieudonn\'e functor $\underline{\mathcal{M}}_{\prism}$ with former constructions, in two special cases : \begin{enumerate} \item For quasi-syntomic rings such that $pR=0$, we relate $\mathcal{M}_{\prism}$ to the crystalline Dieudonn\'e functor of Berthelot-Breen-Messing \cite{berthelot_breen_messing_theorie_de_dieudonne_cristalline_II}, and more generally $\underline{\mathcal{M}}_{\prism}$ to the functor considered by Lau in \cite{lau_divided_dieudonne_crystals}. \item For perfectoid rings, we relate the prismatic Dieudonn\'e functor to the functor introduced by Scholze-Weinstein in \cite[Appendix to Lecture XVII]{scholze_weinstein_berkeley_new_version}. \end{enumerate} The intersection of these two cases is the case of perfect rings, which was historically the first to be studied.
+In this section we prove a comparison of the prismatic Dieudonn\'e functor $\mathcal{M}_{\prism}$ with former constructions, in two special cases : \begin{enumerate} \item For quasi-syntomic rings such that $pR=0$, we relate $\mathcal{M}_{\prism}$ to the crystalline Dieudonn\'e functor of Berthelot-Breen-Messing \cite{berthelot_breen_messing_theorie_de_dieudonne_cristalline_II}. \item For perfectoid rings, we relate the prismatic Dieudonn\'e functor to the functor introduced by Scholze-Weinstein in \cite[Appendix to Lecture XVII]{scholze2020berkeley}. \end{enumerate} The intersection of these two cases is the case of perfect rings, which was historically the first to be studied.
 The situation for perfect fields is briefly discussed at the end of this section. \\

 We start with the case of quasi-syntomic rings $R$ with $pR=0$.
 We want to compare the prismatic Dieudonn\'e functor to the crystalline Dieudonn\'e functor